don-unagi/AIE5-DeployPythonicRAG/README.md

 Upload a PDF file of the recent DeepSeek-R1 paper and ask the following questions:

 1. What is RL and how does it help reasoning?
+- Response: Reinforcement Learning (RL) is a type of machine learning where an agent learns to make decisions by taking actions in an environment to maximize some notion of cumulative reward.
+In the context provided, RL helps improve reasoning capabilities by allowing the model to explore chain-of-thought (CoT) for solving complex problems.
+This exploration leads to the development of reasoning behaviors such as self-verification, reflection, and generating long CoTs, which enhances the model's performance in reasoning tasks without relying on supervised fine-tuning (SFT).
+By incentivizing the model through RL, it can evolve its reasoning abilities autonomously, demonstrating significant improvements in reasoning benchmarks.

 2. What is the difference between DeepSeek-R1 and DeepSeek-R1-Zero?
+- Response: The context provided does not explicitly describe the differences between DeepSeek-R1 and DeepSeek-R1-Zero.
+Therefore, I don't know the answer to that question.
 3. What is this paper about?
+- Response: I don't know the answer.

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?

+- It doesn't really pass the vibe check.
+While it does answer the first question well, the second and third questions are dissappointing responses.
+You could argue that the second response is valid, but the paper provides enough context for the LLM to compare them.
+The third response is invalid, as it does not have the context for what "this paper" is, but it should be able to infer that I am talking about the DeepSeek paper.
+If I instead ask "What is DeepSeek_R1.pdf about?", it will be able to give me a nice summary.

 ## 🚧 CHALLENGE MODE 🚧